Orlando to swear in new police chief

-ORLANDO, Fla. - The city of Orlando will swear in a new police chief today.
+ORLANDO, Fla. - The city of Orlando is getting a new top cop.

 Deputy Chief Orlando Rolon, a 25-year veteran of the Orlando Police Department, will be sworn in as interim chief in a change of command ceremony Monday morning.